-We have fresh peas and beans in the summer, a must for grow your own enthusiasts, then ‘pulses’ or dried peas and beans for the whole year.
+We have fresh peas and beans in the summer, (a must for grow your own enthusiasts), then ‘pulses’ or dried peas and beans for the whole year.
 High in protein and nutrients we can easily live off these foods.
-A shame that thousands of acres are grown in the UK, then much exported.
+A shame that thousands of acres are grown in the UK, then a high percentage, exported.

 It seems amazing that we don’t eat more.
 Consumption is on the increase with many asian dishes using them as well as Jamie’s recipes.
 So it is great to see businesses like our friends Hodmedods winning The BBC Food Programme awards this year.They have taken a British beans and peas and made them palatable and available to all.

 1. Peas are one of the few vegetables that are better eaten from frozen.
 The advert on TV is true, peas do deteriorate when picked so harvested and frozen quickly seals in the goodness.